 Wrap the foot and ankle snuggly to minimise swelling.
 Gently and evenly compressing the injured area with bandages, elastic wraps and air casts or special boots to splint the area may help minimise inflammation of the injured area.

 By elevating the foot and ankle, this will also help reduce swelling.

-Once any swelling has reduced, rehabilitation should be sought from your Podiatrist at We Fix Feet or your GP.
+Seek rehabilitation from your Podiatrist or GP after swelling has reduced.
 In more serious cases, surgery may be necessary to repair any damaged Achilles.
-However, generally, rehabilitation treatment may be in the form of a Biomechanical Assessment, specially designed Stretching Exercises and possibly Orthotic Management to re-balance and stabilize the foot in order to prevent further injury.
+Generally, rehabilitation treatment may be in the form of a Biomechanical Assessment.
+Specially designed Stretching Exercises and possibly Orthotic Management to re-balance and stabilize the foot in order to prevent further injury.